 Area of risk Why there is a risk Planned audit response Taxation revenue and receivables The taxes receivable balances may be invalid and the allowance for uncollectible taxes understated.
-Recalculation of the net tax revenues based on verified assessment rolls and approved tax rates Subsequent receipts testing of taxes receivable as at December 31, 2020 (statistical sample) Assessing the adequacy of the allowance for doubtful accounts by testing subsequent receipts, reviewing management estimates and examining support for the value of underlying property Purchases and payables Payables may be understated or not recorded in the correct period.
-Analytical assessment of expenses based on budgeted expectations Reviewing supporting documentation and management estimates with respect to the completeness and accuracy of significant year end accruals Perform a search for unrecorded liabilities Provisions for employee benefits Provision and related expense may be understated.
-Reviewing actuarial reports, method and assumptions used Testing supporting calculations relating to the various amounts and disclosures Provisions for contaminated sites Provision and related expense may be understated.
-Reviewing assumptions used by management liability Testing supporting calculations relating to the various amounts and disclosures Commitments and contingencies There is uncertainty regarding contingent liabilities.
-Verifying the accuracy and reasonableness of amounts and disclosures, with reference to correspondence with lawyers, examination of supporting documentation, and discussions with management
+Recalculation of the net tax revenues based on verified assessment rolls and approved tax rates Subsequent receipts testing of taxes receivable as at December 31, 2023 (statistical sample) Assessing the adequacy of the allowance for doubtful accounts by testing subsequent receipts, reviewing management estimates and examining support for the value of underlying property Purchases and payables Payables may be understated or not recorded in the correct period.
+Analytical assessment of expenses based on budgeted expectations Reviewing supporting documentation and management estimates with respect to the completeness and accuracy of significant year end accruals Perform a search for unrecorded liabilities Provisions for employee benefits Provision and related expenses may be understated.
+Reviewing actuarial reports, method and assumptions used Testing supporting calculations relating to the various amounts and disclosures Provision for contaminated sites Provision and related expenses may be understated.
+Reviewing assumptions used by management Testing supporting calculations relating to the various amounts and disclosures Provision for asset retirement obligation Provision and tangible capital assets and/or related expenses may be understated.
+Reviewing process and assumptions used by management to develop the estimate Testing supporting calculations relating to the various amounts and disclosures Commitments and contingencies There is uncertainty regarding contingent liabilities.
+Verifying the accuracy and reasonableness of amounts and disclosures, with reference to correspondence with lawyers, examination of supporting documentation, and discussions with management Financial instruments The financial statement dsclosure relating to financial instruments are not complete and accurate Verifying the accuracy and reasonableness of disclosures, with reference to PS3856 financial instruments